'The most important issue to come before the city this century'

 The retention of Magee - despite Lockwood’s recommendation that it be discontinued - was the fig leaf they were offered.

-A half century on, as the local institution approaches its 150th year celebrations and the battle for expansion continues, the question “what might have been?” begs.
+A half century on, as the local institution holds its 150th year celebrations and the battle for expansion continues, the question “what might have been?” begs.